-Utopia Eco Hotel is about 284 km from Guatemala City, 11 km from Lanquin and approximately 3 km from Semuc Champey.
-Our land extends about 700 feet / 220 meters along the Cahabon River.
-This access to the river is great for tubing, relaxing on the rocks or taking a short walk down the riverside path.
+Utopia Eco Hotel is about 284 km from Guatemala City, 11 km from Lanquín and approximately 3 km from Semuc Champey.
+Our land extends about 220 meters along the Cahabón River, offering many access points to enjoy the fresh water where you are invited to go for a tube, relax on the rocks, or take a short walk along the riverside path.

 Getting to Utopia